jquery/typesense-minibar/CONTRIBUTING.md

 ## Implementation notes

+* The `cache` Map lets us instantly display any previous result in the same browser tab.
+We follow the [LRU strategy](https://en.wikipedia.org/wiki/Least_recently_used).

+  For example, if you type `a`, `app`, `apple`, `apples`, and backspace to a shorter previous query, we instantly show those previous results.
+(No time wasted waiting for re-download of the same results.
+It also saves client bandwidth and server load.)
+Or, if you think another word might yield better results and replace it with `banana`, and return to `apple` because that had a better one, we respond instantly.

+  We keep up to 100 past results in memory.
+After that, we prioritize keeping the most recently shown data, and delete older unused results.
+We assume that you're most likely to return to what you've seen most recently.
+(Maybe not within the last 10, but within 100.
+Even if you do return to the very first after a hundred, you're likely to pass by more recent ones on the way there.
+All queries have equal cost.)
+When we store a new result, or when we re-use an old result, we delete it and re-set it, so that it goes to the "bottom" of the map.

+  When it is time to delete an old result, we take a key from the "top" of the map, which is either the oldest and never used, or the least recently used.

+  If we only add new results and reuse results as-is ([FIFO strategy](https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics))), that may delete very recently used data.

-* The styles for `typesense-minibar` as web component, and `.tsmb-form` class name are kept independent (that is, the web component does not auto-add the class name).
+* The styles for `typesense-minibar` as web component, and `.tsmb-form` class name are kept independent (that is, the web component does not auto-add the class name, nor does it otherwise rely on styles for the class name, and vice versa).

   This is done for two reasons: